effectai/developer-docs/docs/quickstart/README.md

 ### Import the Effect-SDK

-Depending on the environment that you are working in you will need to import the sdk in different ways.
+Depending on the environment that you are working in, you will need to import the SDK in different ways.
 ### Node
 Using require:
 ```js